Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_AC_In.rst

-The Industrial Dual AC In :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` by two inputs that can detect 230VAC mains voltage.
-The state is visualized by a LED.
+The Industrial Dual AC In :ref:`Bricklet <primer_bricklets>` can be used to extend the features of :ref:`Bricks <primer_bricks>` by two inputs that can detect the presence of 230VAC mains voltage.
+The state of each input is visualized by an LED.

 You can use this Bricklet to detect if a conductor is live with 230V AC.

 .. warning::
  Terminals and contacts are not insulated.
-If you want to switch higher voltages, consider to put the Dual AC In Bricklet in a casing.
+This Bricklet should be placed in a casing.
 Touching the contacts is potentially life-threatening!

 Technical Specifications
 ------------------------